ElementsProject/lightning/doc/lightning-sendcustommsg.7.md

 spontaneous messages.

-On the reveiving end a plugin may implement the `custommsg` plugin hook and get notified about incoming messages.
+On the reveiving end a plugin may implement the `custommsg` plugin hook and get notified about incoming messages, and allow additional unknown even types in their getmanifest response.

 RETURN VALUE
 ------------